Andrew Pierce

 Information architecture anchored in scientist workflows

-Design navigation and filters around sample type, condition, and source, mirroring scientific categorisation.
-This aligned with mental models and reduced friction in search.
+Design navigation and filters around sample type, condition, and source, mirroring scientific categorisation — this was to align with mental models and reduce friction in search.

 Guided filtering and progressive disclosure

-Prioritise common filters upfront, defer advanced parameters into expandable controls.
-This prevented overwhelming new users while preserving depth for advanced searches.
+Prioritise common filters upfront, defer advanced parameters into expandable controls — this was to prevent overwhelming new users and preserve depth for advanced searches.

 Metadata clarity and trust

-Surface provenance, condition, and availability clearly in results; use consistent visual language for sample states.
-This built trust and reduced wasted time requesting unusable samples.
+Surface provenance, condition, and availability clearly in results; use consistent visual language for sample states — this was to build trust and reduce wasted time requesting unusable samples.

 Request flow integration

-Connect discovery to request, approval, and fulfilment within the same platform.
-This reduced drop-off and ensuresd continuity of workflow.
+Connect discovery to request, approval, and fulfilment within the same platform — this was to reduce drop-off and ensure continuity of workflows.

 Prototyping to support scope

-Produce responsive prototypes to visualise user journeys end-to-end.
-This gave stakeholders concrete artefacts to discuss scope, feasibility, and priorities.
+Produce responsive prototypes to visualise user journeys end-to-end — this was to give stakeholders concrete artefacts to discuss scope, feasibility, and priorities.

 Risks and how they were managed